 This review covers the Varla Pegasus.
 It is new 2021 model by Varla and represents a premium city commuter electric scooter built for those looking something extra while commuting.
 The Varla Pegasus features dual 1000W motor (2 x 500W) with maximum output of 1600W making it a real little beast among city commuters.
 It is much faster and more powerful than other city commuters like Gotrax GXL V2, Hiboy MAX3, Turboant X7 Pro etc. Thanks to the warehouse in California, Varla electric scooters delivers fast (in 3 days after order).
-Also, except the Pegasus, Varla offers one more model.
-It is the Eagle One, fully loaded off-road electric scooter.
+Also, except the Pegasus, Varla offers several more models like the Eagle One, Eagle One Pro, Wasp and Falcon.
+The Eagle One and Eagle One Pro are fully loaded off-road electric scooters.
 But, let’s start from the beginning and see what makes the Pegasus so different than other commuter eScooters.

 |Motor||Dual Hub Motor, 2 x 500 W with 1600 W Maximum Output|